gamedrive-cc/gamedrive-docs/docs/getting-started/8/connect-custom-websocket-room-via-unity-engine.md

 ![Room Detail](\img\docs\getting-started\8\04-room-created-page.png)

-It will bring you to Code Editor of the room.
+This will take you to the room's code editor.

 ![Room Code Editor](\img\docs\getting-started\8\05-room-code-editor.png)